 Creating a new DataMart

 An Organization may have zero, one, or more DataMarts.
 There are two ways to create a DataMart.
-Copy the “DataMart Template” or click on the Add button the Network/DataMarts list or from the Organization’s DataMart list.
+Copy the “DataMart Template” or click on the Add button the Network/DataMarts list or from the organization’s DataMart list.

 DataMart Information Data

 Enter the name and acronym, used as a short name in some displays, for the DataMart.
-All the other information and metadata fields within the organization can be entered by the organization administrator or the DataMart administrator.
+All the other information and metadata fields within the organization may be entered by the organization Administrator or the DataMart Administrator.

 NOTE: When adding new DataMart, ensure the organization link in the information panel is set to the correct organization.

-The balance of the information may be entered in by either the organization administrator or the DataMart administrator.

 DataMart Installed Models

 The “DataMart Template” has two models installed, the ESP plugin containing the Query Composer, and the File Distribution plugin.
-Additional plugins may be filled in by either the organization administrator or the DataMart administrator.
+Additional models may be installed and existing models uninstalled from the Install Models panel.

+Centralized

+Only System Administrators may install and uninstall models.

+Decentralized

+Organization and DataMart Administrators may install and uninstall models.
 DataMart Settings

-The Settings panel allows administrators to set the operating mode of the DataMart.
-This directly affects the operation of the Web-based DataMart client.
-This setting is configured directly in the desktop-based DataMart client.
+The Settings panel allows organization or DataMart Administrators to set the operating mode of the DataMart.
+This directly affects the operation of the Web-based DataMart Client.
+This setting is configured directly in the desktop-based DataMart Client.

+Note: DataMart unattended operations settings interact with the request settings at the project or organization level.
+If a request type is not set to auto at the project or organization level, it will not run automatically in the DataMart Client regardless of the unattended operation settings.

 DataMart Access Control

 The Access Control panel is used to configure the default DataMart rights.

-DataMart Access Control Operation Center Administrators Security Group

-By default, the Operations Center has rights to completely administer any organization.
+All rights in this panel are inherited from the DataMart’s organization access controls.